Hazard Trees

 RCD Responsibility Trees

 After the Caldor Fire, the Forest Service, FS, issued a contract to the El Dorado County Resource Conservation District, RCD, to fund the Eldorado National Forest Roadside Hazard Abatement Program Project.
 RCD’s contractors have marked many trees in the Caldor Fire footprint.
 Dead or dying trees less than 14″ across at shoulder height are not marked but will be removed.
 RCD has a Dashboard to show progress.
 The original scope was to take care of hazard trees within 200 feet of FS roads in Eldorado NF.
 However, there is not enough funding to complete the entire project.
-Stay tuned, there are efforts to secure more funding.
+The FS has asked RCD to convert some replanting money to do more removal.
+There is a chance trees in Aspen, Bryant Creek and some in Sayles will be felled this year, ’25.

 OK, I have a tree that neither PG&E nor RCD will take, now what?